jasonamedina/Azure-VMWare-Solution-with-vWAN-Routing-Intent-and-Palo-Alto-Cloud-NGFW/README.md

 You can choose to advertise the default route over specific ExpressRoute connections.
 We recommend not to advertise the default route to your on-premises ExpressRoute connections.
 In our scenario, we are allowing the advertisement of the default route over the "AVS Managed ExpressRoute circuit".
 You can find this setting under the Hub/ExpressRoute and then you can edit the ExpressRoute.
 By changing the "Propagate Default Route" to "Enable", we allow the advertisement of the default route over this connection.
 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/7b46532a-256f-480b-b84e-4e3f5162dca7)

+**AVS NSX-T Tier-0 Route Table**
+As you can see below the default route 0.0.0.0/0 is being learned within AVS on the NSX-T Tier-0 router.
 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/7daddcf3-752f-4b8e-8ae5-54dd68aad879)

+**Azure VNet VM Effective Routes**
+As you can see below highlighted in blue, the default route 0.0.0.0/0 is being learned on the Azure VM on the Spoke VNet.
 ![image](https://github.com/jasonamedina/vWAN-Routing-Intent-with-Palo-Alto-SaaS/assets/97964083/cba68635-e783-4adc-8156-6c71324735a1)

 The example below shows the Azure VM running a curl ifconfig.me with the result of the Public IP address 172.174.86.27 which is the public IP assigned to the SaaS Firewall.